pathipat11/web-emulator/README.md

 - 3 save state slots (JSON-serialized emulator state stored in localStorage)
 - Remappable keyboard controls via the NES Keymap Editor
 - Gamepad support with NES-specific button mapping (no L/R shoulders)
-- Mobile touch controls (D-Pad, A/B, Start/Select) — no shoulder buttons since NES doesn't have them
+- Mobile touch controls (D-Pad, A/B, Start/Select)
 - Screenshot capture with cover art
 - Fullscreen mode
 - Audio toggle with Web Audio API (`AudioContext` + `ScriptProcessorNode`)

+### Nintendo DS Emulator

+Powered by [EmulatorJS](https://emulatorjs.org/) using the DeSmuME 2015 core.
+Unlike GBA and NES which use custom core adapters, the DS emulator runs EmulatorJS inside a sandboxed `<iframe>`.
+The ROM is passed as a Blob URL, and EmulatorJS handles rendering, input, audio, and save states internally.

+- Upload `.nds` ROMs and play instantly
+- Separate DS ROM Library (IndexedDB + localStorage)
+- EmulatorJS provides built-in controls: keyboard, gamepad, and on-screen touch buttons
+- EmulatorJS built-in save state management via its own toolbar
+- Fullscreen mode
+- Eject ROM to return to idle state

 ### Shared Features

-- Home page with a system selection card grid — each system shows its status (available / coming soon)
+- Home page with a system selection card grid — each system shows its availability status
 - Dark / Light theme toggle with system preference detection, applied via a blocking `<script>` to prevent flash
 - Responsive layout for desktop and mobile
-- Settings panel slides in as a modal drawer (dismissible with `Escape`)
+- Settings panel slides in as a modal drawer (dismissible with `Escape`) — GBA and NES
 - Confirm dialogs for destructive actions (eject ROM, delete from library)

 ## Architecture

 ### Emulator Core Adapters

-Each system has its own core adapter that implements a common interface pattern:
+Each system uses a different emulation strategy:

-- `GbaCore` (`src/lib/gba/core-adapter.ts`) — wraps the mGBA WASM Module, handling ROM loading via the virtual filesystem, button mapping, save states, audio control, and turbo speed.
-Includes a stub core for UI development without the real backend.
+- **GBA** — `GbaCore` (`src/lib/gba/core-adapter.ts`) wraps the mGBA WASM Module, handling ROM loading via a virtual filesystem, button mapping, save states, audio control, and turbo speed.
+Includes a stub core for UI development.
-- `NesCore` (`src/lib/nes/core-adapter.ts`) — wraps JSNES, converting ROM bytes to the string format JSNES expects, managing the frame loop, rendering pixel data to canvas via `ImageData`, and handling audio through `ScriptProcessorNode`.
+- **NES** — `NesCore` (`src/lib/nes/core-adapter.ts`) wraps JSNES, converting ROM bytes to the string format JSNES expects, managing the frame loop, rendering pixel data to canvas via `ImageData`, and handling audio through `ScriptProcessorNode`.
+- **DS** — No custom core adapter.
+The `DsPlayer` component generates an HTML document that loads EmulatorJS from CDN (`cdn.emulatorjs.org`), passes the ROM as a Blob URL, and renders it in an `<iframe>`.
+EmulatorJS handles all emulation internally.

 ### Input System

-Each system defines its own button type, default keymap, and gamepad mapping:
+GBA and NES each define their own button type, default keymap, and gamepad mapping:

 - GBA: `A`, `B`, `L`, `R`, `START`, `SELECT`, `UP`, `DOWN`, `LEFT`, `RIGHT`
 - NES: `A`, `B`, `START`, `SELECT`, `UP`, `DOWN`, `LEFT`, `RIGHT` (no shoulder buttons)
+- DS: Input handled entirely by EmulatorJS inside the iframe

 Input is handled through dedicated React hooks per system:
 - `useKeyboardInput` / `useNesKeyboardInput` — keyboard event listeners mapped through the active keymap